Posten Bring's Privacy Statement regarding Customs clearance for parcels and letters

 What type of Personal data we process for this purpose:

-Lawful basis for processing personal data for the stated purpose:
+The legal basis for processing personal data for the stated purpose:

 The Customs Act stipulates requirements for how a consignment is to be declared.
 In order for Posten to be able to clear a consignment through Customs on your behalf, we need to process the personal data as required by law.
-We do this automatically to ensure your consignments are cleared through Customs as quickly and cost-effectively as possible.
+We do this automatically to ensure your consignments are cleared through Customs as quickly and cost effectively as possible.

 1.2 Purpose for Posten’s processing of payment information: